Stephanie Claussen Studio Policy

 - “Exercises for Speed and Agility,” by Deborah Friou

-- By registering with my studio, you agree to receive occasional e-mail notifications from me regarding upcoming concerts, workshops and harp events.
+- By registering with my studio, you agree to receive e-mail notifications from me regarding upcoming concerts, workshops and harp events.
 I strongly encourage attending as many of these extracurricular events as you can.
+Ask me about the “Attend Concerts, Earn Free Lessons” program.

 4. For lessons, please: